Site icon Patriot Software

 The Bottom Line

-If your business is structured as an LLC or corporation, you must report information about each individual who exercises substantial control or owns/controls at least 25% of the company (unless exempt).
+You must report information about each individual who exercises substantial control or owns/controls at least 25% of the company (unless exempt) if your business is an LLC or corporation.

 Beneficial ownership reporting requirements